-Securing the Doors
+Securing the Door

-Before towing, secure the main door by locking both the door handle and deadbolt from the exterior using the keys, and lock the rear door deadbolt lock.
-For more information, see Main Door on page 6-3 and see Rear Door and Screen on page 6-3.
+Before towing your travel trailer, secure the main door by locking both the door handle and deadbolt from the exterior using the keys.
+For instructions on how to properly lock the door, see Main Door on page 6-3.